Looking Closely at the Growth Curve for CleanSpark Inc. (CLSK)

 CLSK’s Market Performance

-CLSK stocks went down by -2.67% for the week, with a monthly drop of -22.30% and a quarterly performance of -36.21%, while its annual performance rate touched -8.83%.
-The volatility ratio for the week stands at 6.25% while the volatility levels for the past 30 days are set at 6.09% for CleanSpark Inc..
-The simple moving average for the period of the last 20 days is -14.47% for CLSK stocks with a simple moving average of -45.74% for the last 200 days.
+CLSK stocks went up by 9.91% for the week, with a monthly drop of -8.87% and a quarterly performance of -23.88%, while its annual performance rate touched 0.80%.
+The volatility ratio for the week stands at 8.07% while the volatility levels for the past 30 days are set at 6.60% for CleanSpark Inc..
+The simple moving average for the period of the last 20 days is 0.74% for CLSK stocks with a simple moving average of -37.64% for the last 200 days.

 Analysts’ Opinion of CLSK